zhangkevin747/Power_Outage_Analysis/README.md

     min_samples_split = 2
     n_estimators= 50

-I evaluated my model's performance using the F1 score, achieving a value of 0.70.
-Unforuntely, there was no increase in performance from the baseline to the final model.
+I evaluated my model's performance using the F1 score, achieving a value of 0.797.
+As there was a significant increase in F1 score, the model improved from the baseline.

 # Fairness Analysis